Syllabus - Table of Contents

 Attendance and Class Participation

 During discussions, do not expose yourself or others to distractions such as checking email, Facebook, and so forth.
-Obviously, turn off your phone ringer/buzzer and put it away.
+If you're looking up relevant multimedia content, do so in a way that doesn't distract you or your classmates.
+Obviously, turn off your phone ringer/buzzer.
 I know it's sometimes a challenge to focus during extended discussion, but recent studies show that the human mind cannot pay attention to more than one thing at a time, and fracturing your attention means you're not getting everything possible out of each discussion.
 Even worse, monkeying around online also interrupts your neighbors' attention.

 Feel free to take notes on your computer or portable device - for pulling up your notes or looking for content to share - if you choose, just stay away from distractions.
 It's difficult to remain engaged in discussions if your mind is elsewhere, and doing so also bumps down your overall grade.
 On the other hand, actively participating in class discussions bumps up your overall grade.

-I'm sure you have heard this before, but it is as true as ever: You get out of any activity only what you put into it.
+I'm sure you have heard this before, but it's as true as ever: You get out of any activity only what you put into it.
 The more effort and creativity you apply to your projects and to class discussions, the more you will learn and the better the class will be for everyone else, as well.
-If you do not regularly attend class or do not participate in discussions, you will miss out on a lot of opportunities to learn and grow as a person.
+If you do not regularly attend class or do not participate in discussions, you'll miss out on a lot of opportunities to learn and grow as a person.

 In addition to good participation and the final presentation, much of your grade depends on the short response papers you write on a weekly basis, your mid-term paper, plus the longer final project.
 If you use non-standard software to create your projects, be sure to save them in standard formats (for example, most computers can read .doc, .html, .rtf, and .pdf formats).
 Turn in papers via Blackboard before class begins on the due date or by end of day on days when we don't meet for class.
 They will be graded and returned via Blackboard in a reasonable time.